bruchansky/immersions/README.md

 Try these urls on mobile, desktop and with your virtual headset.
 I’ve performed most tests on the Meta Quest 2 headset, but immersions should also work on other virtual headsets.

-Google cardboards are not supported though because of their specific navigation.
+Google cardboards are not supported because of their specific navigation.
 But it is perfectly feasible, and I’ve added the feature in [future improvements](https://github.com/bruchansky/immersions/issues).

 ## License